tomagine/puppetmaster/README.txt

 PREFACE

-If you haven't heard about puppet yet: its a kind of configuration and resource management system which scales up to typical data centers.
+If you haven't heard about puppet yet: its a kind of configuration and resource management system which scales up from small home office installments to data centers.

 for more information about puppet, please check their homepage at: